springfuse/springfuse.github.com/index.md

 ---
 layout: english
-title: Quickstart
+title: SpringFuse - Online Java Code Generator
 ---

-# Quickstart
+# SpringFuse generation form

-Springfuse reverses your database structure and generates top-quality source code that you can use immediately as the foundation of your web application.
+Springfuse reverses your database structure and generates top-quality Java source code that you can use immediately as the foundation of your web application.

-To generate a project, adjust the settings below and execute the resulting command lines in a console.
+<strong>To generate a project, adjust the settings below and execute the resulting command lines in a console.</strong>

+Requirements: Have at least Java 1.6 and Maven 2 installed on your machine.

 <div>
 <style>